Rational points of varieties with ample cotangent bundle over function fields of positive characteristic: Proof of Theorem

-Since $\lambda_{i,K}(\Sigma_i)$ is dense in $Z_{i}$ by assumption, we deduce from (9) in subsection \ref{ssec1} and from Corollary \ref{corhilb} that the base-change $I_{\phi_{n_i},Z_i}$ has a single irreducible component of positive dimension, which is finite and generically radicial over $Z_{i}$.
-Furthermore, from (7) in subsection \ref{ssec1}, we know that $I_{\phi_{n_i}}$ is proper over $\Spec\ K$.
+Since $\psi_{i,K}(\Sigma_i)$ meets $Z_{i}$ in a dense subset by assumption, we can now deduce from (ix) in subsection \ref{ssec1} that $I({\phi_{n_i}})$ has a single irreducible component of positive dimension, which is finite, surjective and generically radicial over $Z_{i}$.